aviralrf/Class-B-Output-Stage/README.md

-File consists of a class B output stage design on LTSpice
 • Designed a switching mode class B output stage using both BJT and MOS technology and compared results

 • DC characterisitics , waveforms for large signal at input , effect of load resistance on output waveform